Oralgaisha Omarshanova: Events before disappearance

 Omarshanova planned to investigate whether there was a connection.
 She claimed that Vitta was not the real murderer, and reported that another brother, Amir, had ties with Kazakhmys.
 The eldest brother, Khadzhimurat, was on the Kazakhstan Board of Judges; Shamil was in the oil business; and Nadhzmitdin worked for the Almaty Prosecutor's Office.

-In April 2009 the Kazakhstan Interior Ministry detained Serik Zhamanaev, who they claimed to be a known criminal, for her murder.
+In April 2009, Kazakhstan's Ministry of Internal Affairs detained Serik Zhamanaev, whom they claimed to be a known criminal, for her murder.

+Death

+Serik Zhamanaev confessed his killing of Omarzhanova in 2021.
+He pinpointed the exact location of her burial, and her remains have been found there.